nrposner/adam/README.md

 This also means we can reliably calculate our inner loop to take around 400 nanoseconds per iteration.

+Incidentally, if we didn't drop the .clone() earlier in exchange for the .iter()s, we get around a 10% performance regression, to around 440 nanoseconds per iteration.

 Not terrible, but not great.
 We can do better.

 We can get to convergence more quickly by changing the hyperparameters, such as by increasing the learning rate to 0.01, which allows us to converge in around 3700 steps.
 But what we really want to do is get the individual iteration times down.